nafiul-araf/Lab-work/README.md

 I have used decision tree classifier with both default crition (gini) and non-default criterion (entropy), respectively.
 In addition, I have also tuned hyperparameter with both grid search cv and randomized search cv, respectively to get the best parameters.

+# 4. Kmeans Clustering
+To find the different groups of item with same characteristics, I have used Kmeans clustering by analyzing and visualizing the same technique in many ways.
+Finally, I have created two models with 9 clusters and 8 clusters, respectively.

 # Note:
 This repository is incomplete till now.
 More ml algorithms and description to be added..................................................................